AbeeraTahir/JSWORLD-Conference-2023/README.md

-# Capstone-Project
+# JSWORLD Conference 2023

-This repository contains the capstone project built by the design guidlines provided by Microverse.
-I have personalized its contents by creating a website for JavaScript Conference.
+This repository contains the capstone project created by following the design guidlines provided by Microverse.
+I have personalized its contents by creating a website for JavaScript Conference, named "JSWORLD Conference", which contains all the details about the main program, featured speakers, partners, and the past conferences.
+It is built with HTML, CSS, and JavaScript.

 ## Built With